brunotot/typescript-decorator-validation/markdown/FAQ.md

 ###

 > <div id="can-i-define-a-custom-interceptor-for-evaluating-inline-defined-messages">❓ <strong><i>Can I define a custom interceptor for evaluating inline-defined messages?</i></strong></div>
 > 💡 Yes.
-There is a `MessageResolver` class exposed specifically for this use-case.
+There is a <code>MessageResolver</code> class exposed specifically for this use-case.
 Check the example.

 ```typescript
 import { Localization, ValidationEngine, decorate } from "tdv-core";